splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

 #.
 Select :guilabel:`More` then :guilabel:`Create VictorOps Incident`.
 #.
 A preview of the Splunk On-Call incident card displays using the project's Default Team Escalation Policy.
 #.
-(Optional) Select a different escalation policy from the :guilabe:`VictorOps Team Escalation Policy` dropdown menu.
+(Optional) Select a different escalation policy from the :guilabel:`VictorOps Team Escalation Policy` dropdown menu.
 #.
 (Optional) Use the :guilabel:`Additional Users` dropdown menu to include additional users for response.
 Adding users to an incident does not create a multi-responder incident in Splunk On-Call.
 #.
 Select :guilabel:`Create Incident` to generate a Splunk On-Call incident.
 A triggered Splunk On-Call incident card displays under the VictorOps section in the issue view.
 #.
 Select the :guilabel:`Incident Details` in the incident card to display the incident in Splunk On-Call in a new browser tab.